 - Behind the scenes, our facilitators, administrators and clinicians will coordinate schedules, training guides, technical updates and generally keep each other informed.

 Right now, everyone on television and the internet is telling us, “Stay safe – we’ll get through this together.”
 For those new to recovery, that mantra has special meaning.
 Especially when it comes in the same breath as “social distancing” or “stay in place”.
 At Sanford we understand that standing alone in a dark room is one of the earmarks of active addiction.
-And that community, friends and family connection is key to long-term recovery.
+And that community, friends and family connections are key to long-term recovery.
 So, especially at this time, Sanford is here for you.
 Take advantage of all the options to reach out virtually for help and connection in the new normal of COVID-19.

 Stay safe.
 Stay connected.
 We will get through this together …